 Can I Accept Money From Finders?

-Companies seeking capital are frequently approached by finders who offer to locate investors in exchange for a percentage of funds raised.
+Companies seeking capital are frequently approached by finders who offer to find investors in exchange for a percentage of funds raised.
 Most finders are not registered as broker-dealers with the Securities and Exchange Commission (the “SEC”).
-The possibility of receiving capital even through the efforts of a finder creates a tempting opportunity for issuers and a lucrative proposition for the finder.
-While it may seem harmless enough, the SEC does not think so and in fact, the SEC frequently brings cases against unregistered finders and those who aid and abet
+The possibility of receiving money even through the efforts of a finder creates a tempting opportunity for issuers and a lucrative proposition for the finder.
+While it may seem harmless enough, the SEC does not think so, and in fact, the SEC frequently brings cases against unregistered finders and those who aid and abet them.

-On March 8, 2013, the SEC’S Division of Enforcement charged against Donald W. Stephens, who acted as a consultant for investment fund, Ranieri Partners LLC (“Ranieri”).
-According to the SEC’s Division of Enforcement, Stephens actively solicited investors on behalf of Ranieri in exchange for a fee of 1% of all funds raised from investors which resulted in fees of approximately $2,400,000.
+On March 8, 2013, the SEC’s Division of Enforcement charged against Donald Stephens, who acted as a consultant for investment fund, Ranieri Partners LLC (“Ranieri”).
+According to the SEC’s Division of Enforcement, Stephens actively solicited investors on behalf of Ranieri in exchange for a fee of 1% of all funds raised from investors which resulted in fees of about $2,400,000.

 Stephens was not registered as a broker or dealer or associated with a registered broker or dealer as required by SEC rules.
 Stephens had been previously barred from association with any investment adviser for a period of two years and never reapplied for permission to become associated with an investment adviser.